In Kosovo: Helping Young People Join Society

 August 15, 2013

 Kosovo is the country with the youngest population in Europe.
 More than 70 percent of its people are under the age of 35, and economists estimate that nearly 30 percent of its people who are able to work live below the national poverty line.
-The highest rates of poverty are found among the unemployed – and the unemployment rate in Kosovo in 2012 was over 35 percent.
+The highest rates of poverty are found among the unemployed – and the unemployment rate in Kosovo in 2012 was 30.9 percent.

 Erëza Vela Berisha started her public relations business less than a year ago.
 Thanks to hard work and some financial support from the World Bank, she has managed to keep herself working in a country with an unemployment rate of over 60 percent among its young people.